Skip to main content

 Educational aims & objectives

-• To provide an introduction to the study of key Liberal Arts subjects which will give you a solid basis equivalent to A-Level study as a minimum
+• To provide an introduction to the study of key Liberal Arts subjects which will give you a solid foundation, equivalent to A-Level study as a minimum

-• to develop your understanding of important concepts from these six subjects, such as mise-en-scène; the auteur; trope; the death of the author; visual culture; the male gaze; the period eye; postmodernism; post-colonialism; trompe l'oeil; the cosmological argument; deontological ethics; the Evil Demon; New Religious Movements; the secularisation thesis; Catharism; the Radical Enlightenment
+• To develop your understanding of important concepts and critical frameworks from these four subjects, such as the canon, mise-en-scène; the auteur; semiotics; the male gaze; postmodernism; post-colonialism; the Enlightenment

 Learning outcomes